Stable housing is the cornerstone

 Ryan White Title 1

 With funding administered through the Department of Health, this program provides short-term housing assistance including rent and utility assistance for people living with HIV/AIDS.
-Key services include:
+Lifting Up Westchester is the only provider of Ryan White assistance in Westchester County.

 - Budget counseling